It's one of these bundlers of campaign contributions.

 All right, here's the story.

-On July 12th, uh the newsbusters, this is uh this is Brent Bozell's uh uh media watchdog site, they watched the libs out there on the web.
+On July 12th, the newsbusters, this is Brent Bozell's media watchdog site.

-And by the way, you have to throw in here the fact that the DiCaprio's movie has flopped too.
+And by the way, you have to throw in here the fact that DiCaprio's movie has flopped too.

 I just think they've overplayed their hand.

-I think they've just they panicked.
+I think they've just, they've panicked.

 They are not interested in debating anybody.